iansober/o365-tools/README.md

 If you have other zone domain name then .com., please edit:

 1. Line 8: $upn = Get-MsolUser -UnlicensedUsersOnly | Where-Object UserPrincipalName -Match **".com"** | Select-Object UserPrincipalName

+## hide-in-GAL.ps1

+Tool for removing accounts from Global Address List.

+You can just remove all shared mailboxes from GAL or specific accounts you entered manually or with .csv file.

+**CSV should have UserPrincipalName header.**